 Calm skies ahead: Helping pets with thunderstorm phobias

-Thunderstorm phobia is a panic disorder commonly seen on adult dogs in which the trigger is associated with a storm.
+Thunderstorm phobia is a panic disorder commonly seen in adult dogs in which the trigger is associated with a storm.
 The panic lasts the duration of the storm and often after anywhere from 30 minutes to days.
 There is often anticipation of the storm before it happens.
 Thunderstorm phobias cause suffering to patient and family, and, if left untreated, can worsen over time.
-This negatively impacts the patient’s welfare and increases their chance of being abandoned, abused, rehomed or euthanized, says Dr. E’Lise Christensen, DACVB, at a recent CVC.
-This is especially true if the pet owner lives near neighbors that complain, like an apartment, she says.
+This negatively impacts the patient’s welfare and increases its chance of being abandoned, abused, rehomed or euthanized, says E’Lise Christensen, DVM, DACVB, at a recent CVC.
+This is especially true if the pet owner lives near neighbors who complain, like an apartment, she says.
 But this doesn’t have to end this way, as the disorder can be managed with a multi-modal approach.

 Create a storm bunker